Amuleka/ds-first-draft/README.md

 #Data Structures Tutorial: Stack

-#I. Introduction to Stacks
+# Introduction to Stacks

 In computer science, a stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle.
 It represents a collection of elements where the insertion and removal of items take place at one end called the top of the stack.

 A stack can be visualized as a stack of books where the last book placed on top is the first one to be removed.
 The operations performed on a stack include inserting an item onto the stack (push), removing an item from the stack (pop), and accessing the top item without removal (peek).

-#II.
-Stack Operations
+# Stack Operations

 A. Push Operation:
 • The push operation adds an element to the top of the stack.